Beyondactivismo/Beyondactivismo/README.md

 ### MozSprint

 Join us at the [Mozilla Global Sprint](http://mozilla.github.io/global-sprint/) May 10-11, 2018!
-We'll be gathering online to collaborate on this project and learn from each other.
+We'll be gathering in-person at the [Mozilla Foundation Office in Berlin](https://goo.gl/maps/rLsKu9HrPK82) and online to collaborate and learn from each other.
+[Get your #mozsprint tickets now!](http://mozilla.github.io/global-sprint/)

 ![Global Sprint](https://cloud.githubusercontent.com/assets/617994/24632585/b2b07dcc-1892-11e7-91cf-f9e473187cf7.png)